Russians hit out at Kremlin ban on flights to Georgia

 Georgia -- known for its picturesque Black Sea resorts, rich national cuisine and generous hospitality -- has emerged as one of the most popular destinations for Russian tourists over the past few years, with more than 1.3 million visiting last year.

-The Kremlin ban during high season is expected to hit the two countries' travel industries hard and become a major nuisance for Russian holidaymakers.

-Irina Tyurina, a spokeswoman for the Russian Tourism Union, was more tight-lipped, declining to comment on what she said were political matters.
+Irina Tyurina, a spokeswoman for the Russian Tourism Union, refused to say whether the ban was justified, adding she did not comment on political matters.

 But the general consensus within the industry was that Georgia was not a dangerous destination, she said.